ove/ove-assetmanager/packages/ove-asset-manager/README.md

 }
 ```

-The `fileTypes` are used for validation of uploads to the asset manager.
+The `fileTypes` are used for validation of uploads to the Asset Manager.

 The `processingStates` are used to provide meaningful status updates to users.

-The `viewIFrameUrl` is used to enable each service to provide a webpage for rendering an asset for display within the asset manager.
+The `viewIFrameUrl` is used to enable each service to provide a webpage for rendering an asset for display within the Asset Manager.
 This **must** include the string ``{id}`` which will be replaced with id of the asset.

 ## Asset Metadata